agajews/furry-chainsaw/CONTRIBUTING.md

   * When we start finding bugs, we'll add something here!

 ## New Feature Requirements
 When proposing new features either on slack or as github issues, make sure to include an intended use case.
-Yes, it would be nice if Furry Chainsaw could fly airplanes and blast music at strangers, we'd like to know why you want Furry Chainsaw to do these things.
+Yes, it would be nice if The Bridge could fly airplanes and blast music at strangers, we'd like to know why you want The Bridge to do these things.

 ## Style Guide / Coding conventions
 Try to follow PEP8, and please use a linter.
 Pull requests that are not properly linted will be rejected until that has been fixed.